-Under shortening fire intervals, black spruce self-replacement may be further disfavored by the interactive effect of soil consumption (a metric of intensity) and deciduous seed characteristics (Brown and Johnstone 2012, Johnstone and Chapin 2006, Johnstone et al. 2009).
-Mature black spruce stands have deep soil organic layers, which strongly constrain regeneration of other species (Johnstone and Chapin 2006, Greene et al. 2007).
-Short-interval burns can consume deep soil organic layers entirely, negating the establishment advantage of black spruce seeds and favoring aspen (Populus tremuloides; Greene and Johnson 1999) and birch (Betula neoalaskana; Zasada 1971) which produce large quantities of small wind-borne seeds that germinate directly on mineral soil surfaces (Roland et al. 2013, Johnstone et al. 2010, Greene et al. 2007).
-We hypothesize that continued short-interval fires will prevent organic layer redevelopment (which typically re-establish alongside black spruce communities, Johnstone et al. 2010), further favoring deciduous species.
-Therefore, soil organic layer depth and exposed mineral soil are likely key mechanisms influencing compositional trends in post-fire tree regeneration.

-Ecosystem transitions (from black spruce to deciduous species) following two consecutive, short-interval fires have been well documented in Interior Alaska (Johnstone et al. 2004), the Yukon Territory (Brown et al. 2015, Whitman et al. 2018), Eastern Canada (Bergeron et al. 2012) and Northern Minnesota (Camill and Clark 2000, Frelich et al. 2017).
-However, the two key limitations mentioned above apply: 1) we do not know if those emerging communities are themselves resilient to ongoing short-interval fires, and 2) those studies are primarily in gently sloped upland environments (Gibson et al. 2016, Houle et al. 2017), where fires are generally high intensity, so the impact of short-interval fires in more resilient topographic contexts is unknown.
-Higher soil moisture in those areas should make them more resilient to soil consumption.
+Ecosystem transitions (from black spruce to deciduous species) following two consecutive, short-interval fires have been well documented in Interior Alaska (Johnstone et al. 2004), the Yukon Territory (Brown et al. 2015, Whitman et al. 2018), Eastern Canada (Bergeron and Fenton 2012) and Northern Minnesota (Camill and Clark 2000, Frelich et al. 2017).
+However, the two key limitations mentioned above apply.
+First, we do not know if those emerging communities are themselves resilient to ongoing short-interval fires (in other words, what happens when a deciduous forest reburns within a short interval?).
+To our knowledge, there are no studies examining 3 burns in short succession, despite the fact that overall increases in fire frequency can be expected to facilitate continued and ongoing short-interval burning.
+Second, previous studies on short-interval fires in boreal Interior Alaska are primarily in gently sloped upland environments (i.e., Gibson et al. 2016, Houle et al. 2017) where fires are generally high intensity, so the impact of short-interval fires in more inherently resilient topographic contexts is unknown.
 The under-examination of reburns in lowlands compared to uplands may be partially due to the historic unlikelihood of lowlands burning (Le Goff and Sirois 2004, Whitman et al. 2019, Alexander and Mack 2015), though they represent a substantial fraction of the biome (~42% in interior Alaska, Douglas et al. 2014).
+Despite having the same ecological community, higher soil moisture in lowland areas may provide a mechanism of resilience to soil consumption.
+Investigating short-interval fires in understudied lowlands will not only contribute to our understanding of the scale of landscape transformation in the boreal, it will also inform expectations regarding whether continued accrual of disturbances at frequencies higher than historic norms will eventually overwhelm even the more resilient topographic positions, “homogenizing” previously variable locations.

-This study characterizes post-fire regeneration of tree species in upland and lowland stands across a gradient of 0, 1, 2 or 3 fires since 1940 occurring via a rapid increase in fire frequency boreal Interior Alaska.
-Given the evidence that short interval fires can trigger ecosystem regime shifts (Johnstone et al. 2011, Brooks et al. 2004, Hoy et al. 2016), understanding the ongoing effects of multiple short-interval fires is essential to understanding and predicting environmental and climatic change.
-We hypothesize the following: continued short-interval fires will reduce conifer regeneration and favor deciduous regeneration in stands previously dominated by black spruce.
-We anticipate that plots in a well-drained, sloped upland site will have lower initial resistance to the transition, given the theorized effect of underlying drainage conditions on soil consumption during fire, but continued high frequency will eventually erode that protection in lowlands as well.
-Finally, we hypothesize that repeat subsequent burning (3 fires in sequence in short intervals) in newly transitioned or emerging deciduous stands will drive continued changes in post-fire communities.
+This study characterizes post-fire regeneration of tree species in upland and lowland stands across a gradient of 0, 1, 2 or 3 fires since 1940 occurring via a rapid increase in fire frequency in boreal interior Alaska.
+We ask the following research questions: 1) what is the impact of ongoing short-interval reburning in boreal forests?, 2) is the effect of short-interval reburning on soil consumptions mediated in wetter, potentially more resilient lowland locations? and 3) does local landscape position interact with continued reburning to influence the dynamics of conifer and deciduous regeneration?
+We hypothesize the following: initial short-interval fires will reduce conifer regeneration and favor deciduous regeneration in uplands, and repeat burning (3 fires in sequence in short intervals) will push historically-resilient lowland stands toward the same outcome.
+Given the evidence that short interval fires can trigger ecosystem regime shifts from coniferous to deciduous systems (Johnstone et al. 2011, Brooks et al. 2004, Hoy et al. 2016), understanding the ongoing effects of multiple short-interval fires, especially in regenerating deciduous stands, is essential to understanding and predicting environmental and climatic change.

 Methods